What to do if Debt Collectors are harassing you

 If you want a debt collector to stop harassing you, you should consider going under debt review.
 When you go under debt review:

-• You can save up to 50% on your monthly debt instalment!
+- You can reduce your monthly debt instalment.

 The steps a debt collector or creditor has to follow (the debt collection process)